cayossarian/alarmo_plus/README.md

 This is an alarm system integration for Home Assistant.
 It provides a user interface for setting up your own alarm system completely from the browser.

+This code was originally forked from nielsfaber/alarmo and extended.

 - [Alarmo++](#alarmo)
   - [Introduction](#introduction)
     - [Features](#features)